marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 This completes Litware's enrollment for the Workflow service.
 As can be seen, this has resulted in multiple service-specific Litware tenants being created but Litware is never explicitly made aware of the existence of these tenants, nor is it able to use them directly.
 They are used by their parent services to make calls to their dependencies _on behalf_ of the Litware tenant.

 However, there is a further step: Litware also needs to be enrolled in the Operations service.
-At present, it is able to indirectly use the service via Workflow, but also needs to be able to use it directly.
-So, the process we went through for Workflow is repeated: the management API requests the description of the configuration that must be provided to enroll Litware in the Operations service - which is storage configuration for Operations and FooBar - and then supplies that configuration to the Operations service's enrollment endpoint.
+At present, Workflow is able to use Operations on Litware's behalf using the WORKFLOW+Litware tenant.
+However, this is an implementation detail of Workflow and something that should be able to change without impacting Litware - as long as it does not result in a change to the public Workflow API.
+So, in order to allow Litware to use the Operations service directly, the process we went through for Workflow is repeated.
+The storage configuration for Operations is attached to the Litware tenant, and then a further sub-tenant of Operations will be created for it to use when accessing FooBar on behalf of Litware:

-As with Workflow, the first thing that happens is that the Operations service will attach its storage configuration to the Litware tenant, and then create a sub-tenant of its own Service Tenant with which it will call its dependencies:

 ```
 Root tenant